jmecom/capable/docs/README.md

 Capable is a small systems language with "capabilities".
 It currently targets native code via Cranelift and links against a minimal runtime.

 This is an experimental and toy project.
+Inspired by [Austral](https://austral-lang.org/).

 ```capable
 fn main(rc: RootCap) {